Julian9B/student_projects/README.md

 # Student projects

 ## About
-These are various projects done on my school excercises.
+These are various projects done on my school exercises.
 They contain some C++ code, as well as Python and HTML.

 ## Credits
 To Mr. Filipak, some nice teacher.